eonist/eonist.github.io/_posts/2020-07-24-Swift-tricks.md

 }
 // Each time foo() is called, a deprecation warning will appear:
 // foo is deprecated, renamed `newMethodName`
+// name things: allItems(SecClass:) if the type of the param is the only change etc
 ```

 ### 46: Instead of opening playground.
 Use terminal